 The above parlay on the Seahawks, Ravens, and Rams to all win pays +233.
 Football parlay odds can offer some fantastic payouts, especially as some sportsbooks offer odds boosts.

-Our betting calculator above can be used for all types of parlay wagers.
+Our betting calculator above can be used for all types of parlay wagers, including same game parlays.
 It is easy to use and converts fractions or decimals into American betting odds instantly.
 To use the above parlay bet calculator, select parlay bets and enter your preferred odds format.
 Then enter the amount of money you want to bet in the bet amount.

 You are able to enter as many bets as you like; you just need to click the plus symbol when entering betting odds to generate another field.
 Let’s say you wanted to utilize the calculator to check the payout on a $50, four-team NFL parlay with both moneyline and spread wagers.
 The individual odds are listed below: